-Nolan Erck talks about “Dependency Injection, why is it awesome and why should I care?” in this episode of ColdFusion Alive Podcast with host Michael Smith.
+Nolan Erck talks about “Dependency Injection, why is it awesome and why should I care?” in this episode of ColdFusion Alive Podcast with host Michaela Light.
 Nolan has been developing software professionally for more than 19 years, starting in the video game industry as a Tools Programmer advancing to web development in 1999.
 He has worked on high profile projects for LucasArts, Maxis, Lisa “Left Eye” Lopes, Schools Credit Union, and Alive N Kicking Magazine among others.
-His list of credits includes Grim Fandango, Star Wars: The Phantom Menace, SimPark, and SimSafari, as well as high-traffic websites for a variety of technology based companies.
+His list of credits includes Grim Fandango, Star Wars: The Phantom Menace, SimPark, and SimSafari, as well as high-traffic websites for a variety of technology-based companies.

 - What is Dependency Injection?

 - When / why would I use this in my projects?